Last Updated on June 17, 2021

 If you’re looking to find your ideal part-time or full-time proofreading role, Scribe Media is a perfect platform to try.

 The site shows available job openings for users to apply.
-Being a full-time Tribe member on it comes with various insurance and financial benefits.
+Being a full-time Scribe Media Tribe member comes with various insurance and financial benefits.
 You’re also enjoy paid holidays and can work from anywhere.

 In case you can’t find a suitable role at any particular time, feel free to sign up for Scribe Media’s notifications on new opportunities.